hailex42/configure-ad/README.md

 Name user Jane Doe, User logon name:jane_admin@nero.com Password:(eg.Forester23!)

 Add jane_admin to the Domain Admins security group.
-(Right click Jane Doe user in the admins OU, navigate to 'Member Of' tab, click add, enter ' domain admins'into the 'enter the object name to select' field, then click ok.
+(Right click Jane Doe user in the admins OU, navigate to 'Member Of' tab, click add, enter 'domain admins' into the 'enter the object name to select' field, then click ok.

 Log out and back in as mydomain.com\jane_admin—this is now your admin account.